NGO-Algorithm-Audit/AlgorithmAudit_website/content/english/knowledge_base/Ethical_algorithm.md

 > “Trade-offs between how fair decision-making models are and how accurate they are have always been implicitly present in human decision-making; the data centric, algorithmic era has just brought them to the fore and encouraged us to reason about them more precisely.”

-Guided by books of this quality, the daunting task to realize a fair digital future gets a little bit less complicated.
+Guided by books of this quality, the daunting task to realize a fair digital future becomes a little bit less complicated.